-This information is excerpted from MSF’s 2016 International Activity Report.
+This information is excerpted from MSF’s 2017 International Activity Report.

-In Burj al-Barajneh refugee camp, MSF opened a health center providing sexual and reproductive health services, mental health care, and health promotion activities.
-In May, the team launched a home-based care program for patients with chronic diseases who suffer from mobility problems.
+In Burj al-Barajneh refugee camp, MSF runs a health center providing sexual and reproductive health services, mental health support and health promotion activities.
+MSF also operates a home-based care program for patients with chronic diseases who suffer from mobility problems.